florian-glombik/workplace-reservation/README.md

 Test the features with the [live-demo](https://workplace-reservation.florian-glombik.de/)!

+_As I am using the Oracle Cloud Free Tier to deploy the live demo, the live demo might eventually be unavailable._

 ## Motivation
 When working in a start-up with a shared office, meaning there were no fixed working places, we relied on calendar entries to coordinate office utilization.
 However, this did not work out well due to the following reasons:
 - It was not easy to see who would be in the office, which is interesting, as it ensures you meet your development team when visiting the office.